-Melissa Bosma is Lecturer of Oboe at Oklahoma State University, where she also serves as Director of the OSU Summer Music Camp.
-Prior to her appointment at OSU, Ms. Bosma served as Adjunct Instructor of Oboe at Heidelberg University, where she performed with the faculty woodwind quintet, regularly performed at the New Music Festival, and commissioned new solo works for oboe and piano.
+Melissa Bosma is the oboe instructor for Eagle Mountain-Saginaw ISD, Northwest ISD, and Birdville ISD.
+Prior to her appointments in Fort Worth, Ms. Bosma served as Lecturer of Oboe at Oklahoma State University, where she also served as Director of the OSU Summer Music Camp.
+She also served as Adjunct Instructor of Oboe at Heidelberg University, where she performed with the faculty woodwind quintet, regularly performed at the New Music Festival, and commissioned new solo works for oboe and piano.

 Ms. Bosma taught extensively in Michigan through her studio and master classes at many local middle and high schools.
 Ms. Bosma also founded Ducks in a Row: Reedmaking Camps, a series of weeklong summer reedmaking intensives for students throughout Michigan.
 In addition to maintaining a private studio, Ms. Bosma is an active orchestral musician who held the positions of Second Oboe with the Michigan Philharmonic, English Horn with the Dearborn Symphony, and Principal Oboe of Arbor Opera Theatre.
 She performed with the Fort Wayne Philharmonic, Toledo Symphony, and many other ensembles in the tri-state area.
 In Oklahoma, Ms. Bosma frequently performs with the Tulsa Symphony, Tulsa Ballet, and other ensembles throughout the state.
 Also an accomplished chamber musician, Ms. Bosma attended the Sarasota Music Festival and was a Fellow at Music Academy of the West where she was a featured soloist under the baton of Grammy-nominated conductor Nicholas McGegan.